 A little less structure than a suit jacket, but still easy to dress up with chinos or trousers.
 Often looks dynamite with jeans.
 Some guys prefer the traditional, brass-button look, but others want darker buttons on their blazers.
 More on the differences between blazers, sportcoats, and suit jackets can be found here.

 - Spier & Mackay Super 120s Navy Suit in Slim or Contemporary Fit – $328 (shown above)

 - SuitSupply Napoli Fit – $399

-Charcoal might be more versatile (it can be worn in more serious and somber situations, like a funeral), but most guys just look better in a navy blue suit.
+Charcoal might be more versatile (it can be worn in more serious and somber situations, such as a funeral), but most guys just look better in a navy blue suit.
 Plus, as long as the buttons are a dark brown, you can wear just about any color shoe with it.
 From black to walnut, and everything in between.
-For a guy’s first navy suit, he should look for a suit with a sold fabric, notch lapel jacket, and flat front pant.
+For a guy’s first navy suit, he should look for a suit with a solid fabric, notch lapel jacket, and flap pockets with a welt at the chest.
 And it should skim, but not strangle your frame.
-More navy suit picks over here.

 Also receiving votes for this list: Suede Bucks, A dark chambray shirt, a classic umbrella, a wool scarf, a corduroy or velvet blazer for the holiday season, and/or a navy tuxedo.

 This post originally ran in 2015, but has since been updated with current product suggestions.